EOSIO/eos/docs/02_cleos/03_command-reference/set/set-account.md

 `--delay-sec` _UINT_ - set the delay_sec seconds, defaults to 0s

 ## Command
 To modify the permissions of an account, you must have the authority over the account and the permission of which you are modifying.
-The set account permission command is subject to change so it's associated Class is not fully documented.

 The first example associates a new key to the active permissions of an account.